jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 ## Douglass' Lessons

 Frederick Douglass is a true Jedi Master.
 His great bravery, persistence, and intelligence showcase humanity's endless potential.
-The big lesson we need to learn here Stargazer, is using majic to tell the difference between good and bad rules.
+The big lesson we need to learn here Stargazer, is how to use majic to tell the difference between good and bad rules.

 Sophia taught Douglass to read.
 She wasn't told to.
-She did it because whatever our joys are, from boxing, fishing, or reading, we naturally love teaching our chosen tools.
-Our cyborgology isn't a choice, it defines our interests, emotions, and passions.
-We love spreading our tools because Nature wants us spreading them to continue its evolution.
+She did it because we love teaching our chosen tools.
+Our cyborgology defines our interests, emotions, and passions.
+It's how we help evolve life on Earth.

 When a magician makes a playing card disappear, we smile in awe and childish wonder.
 That's really cool, but nothing new was created, so we soon lose our joy.
 However, when a majician connects someone with reading, they've similarly performed something awesome, but its not a trick; they've upgraded someone's cyborgology and effectively created a new and improved person.
 This makes us smile for a long time.
 Majic is Nature's long lasting dopamine fix.

 Yet human made rules _sometimes_ say upgrading to a new tool is wrong.
 Medieval parishoners couldn't read a science book, French peasant farmers couldn't have a musket, a 1990's kid couldn't download a digital song.
 Today millions of tired mothers can't telecommute.
 Why?

 There is no easy answer.
+Remember in no story does someone say their evil.
 Society's rule book will never call itself a Death Star.
-Remember in no story does someone say their evil.
 The lesson Stargazer is it'll never be easy to know the difference between good and bad rules.
-Humans make rules too easily in speech, regulations, laws, to easily filter out the bad ones.
+Humans too easily speak, and write rules to filter out the bad ones.

 Majic is thus our best judge of the rules.
 It naturally makes us smile.
 From teaching a kid to walk, to teaching a grandmother to "Skype in" and watch her grandkids first steps; teaching and learning new tools opens our hearts because it solves problems and improves our way of life.

 So, when you're teaching or learning a new tool and someone steps in your way with a rule, ask yourself if you feel majic, and if you do, ask the rulemaker why he doesn't.
 Perhaps there's a good reason.
 But keep Sophia in mind.
 Performing majic made her fell good, while following the rules only made her feel safe.

 And safety is fleeting Stargazer.
 No ruling philosophy lasts forever, thus all rule books eventually expire.
 Majic never will.
 It always was, and always will be, in our souls.
 It's how we naturally test our rule book.
 Electricity, the microchip, the iPhone were all made by people who skirted the rules.
-Yet we celebrate their innovators (Tesla, Noyce, Jobs) today because they invented new tools that let us feel and spread majic.
+Yet we celebrate their innovators today because they invented new tools that let us feel and spread majic.

 Ignore majic at your peril.
 Look at Sophia, she gave one of our greatest writers and orators his start, yet she lived a miserable life watching him achieve greatness because she broke the rules.
-Which is better?
+A fitting punishment to someone who blindly followed the rules.

 ## A World With Little Majic